ThatXliner/blog/_drafts/creating-a-python-package.md

 In order for our package to be distributed easily (a.k.a., all the necessary files, add it to $PYTHONPATH, etc), we need to use python's [`setuptools`](https://pypi.org/project/setuptools/)!

 Well, setuptools is actually an *enhancement* of python's built-in [`disutils`](https://docs.python.org/3/library/distutils.html).
 Meaning, it's a third party package installable by `pip install setuptools`.
-But still, every single PyPi project will, at some point, use setuptools<sup name="a1">[1](#f1)</sup>.
+But still, every single PyPi project will, at some point, use setuptools[^1].
 Without further ado, let's make a package!

 ### Finding the packages